rajnish-jarvis/xls-file/README.md

 Generate XLS file with data and headers only.

+## Rails version required

+# Tested on Rails 5 and 6

 ## Description

 No need to install other xls gem and don't write logic for that